 Where does tinnitus come from?

-Tinnitus is not a disease or illness; it is a symptom occurring in a person’s auditory system.
-Just like sneezing is a symptom of a cold, tinnitus can be a symptom of some other condition that may be easily treated.
+Tinnitus is not a disease or illness; it is a sound occurring internally in a person’s auditory system.
+Just like sneezing is only a symptom of a cold, tinnitus can be a symptom of some other condition that may be easily treated.
 There are many factors that are involved in the emergence of tinnitus.
-In many cases tinnitus is connected with hearing loss but it may also relate to frequent or sudden exposure to loud noise, some medications, head injuries, stress and fatigue or frequently for no apparent reason.
+In many cases tinnitus is connected with hearing loss but it may also relate to stress or fatigue, frequent or sudden exposure to loud noise, some medications, head injuries, or frequently for no apparent reason.
 The precise cause for tinnitus is still not yet fully understood, but is different for everyone.

 How frequent is the condition?